0-5788719150923125/praxis/README.md

   --device cuda:0 \              # Specify your GPU's index.
 Omit this argument to use CPU.
   --batch_size 8 \               # Set the batch size to use for training.
   --depth 7 \                    # The number of layers to host.
-  --dense \                      # Run as a fully-connected (dense) model. (default: True) --sparse \                     # Run as a sparse model. (default: False) --shuffle \                    # Shuffle intermediate layers at every forward pass (default: False)
+  --optimizer adamw \            # The optimizer profile to use (default: adamw) --expert_type glu \            # The expert type for use for feedforward networks (default: glu) --dense \                      # Run as a fully-connected (dense) model. (default: True) --sparse \                     # Run as a sparse model. (default: False) --shuffle \                    # Shuffle intermediate layers at every forward pass (default: False)